cuelang/cuelang.org/content/en/docs/usecases/datadef.md

 OpenAPI even allows for complex logical combinators.

-A key difference, however, is that these standards do not unify schema and values, the thing that makes CUE so powerful.
+A key difference, however, is that these standards do not unify schema and values—the thing that makes CUE so powerful.
 There is no value lattice.
 This limits these standards in various ways.
 <!-- There is no or very limited possibility for boilerplate removal. -->